What factors affect a person’s blood alcohol concentration level?

 Although many factors can impact how quickly a person’s BAC level rises after drinking, Coloradoans can be arrested for driving under the influence if their BAC level is as low as 0.05, states the Colorado Department of Transportation.
 If convicted of a DUI, drivers may face a number of consequences, such as the loss of their license and the requirement to use an Ignition Interlock device.
 Other consequences can include imprisonment, probation, court-ordered alcohol education classes and community service.

 Those in Colorado who are arrested for drinking and driving may worry about how the potential of a conviction could affect them financially and how a conviction could impact their reputation.
-In this situation, people facing DUI charges should reach out to an attorney in their area for assistance ensuring their legal rights are protected.
+In this situation, people facing DUI charges should reach out to a Colorado DUI attorney for assistance ensuring their legal rights are protected.